 “We’ll create jobs, boost local jobs, and create prosperity,” he argued.

-Clark said they would promote responsible cannabis consumption.
+Flores said they would promote responsible cannabis consumption.

 The proposed downtown NJ cannabis company dispensary Bud Space was set to be approved.
 But Ward E Councilman James Solomon was concerned about their lack of Memos Of Understanding (MOUs) with charities.